Sahkira Loseke: Woman sentenced to eight years in prison for Chalk Farm stabbing

 A woman has been jailed for eight years for the manslaughter of Sahkira Loseke in Chalk Farm last year.

-Siobhan Collins-Grant, 26, stood trial for Ms Loseke's murder at the Old Bailey this week, but on Thursday admitted manslaughter, which the prosecution accepted as a lesser charge.
+Siobhan Collins-Grant, 26, stood trial for Sahkira's murder at the Old Bailey this week, but on Thursday admitted manslaughter, which the prosecution accepted as a lesser charge.
 Collins-Grant was sentenced on Friday.

 Paramedics performed open heart surgery on the road, but they could not save the 22-year-old.

-The stabbing followed a nightclub altercation in Shoreditch between Ms Loseke and Collins-Grant weeks earlier.
+The stabbing followed a nightclub altercation in Shoreditch between Sahkira and Collins-Grant weeks earlier.

-Prosecutor Oliver Glasgow prevously told court: 'At about 11pm on Sunday 8 September 2019, the residents of Belmont Street in Chalk Farm were disturbed by shouting from the street outside.
+In a statement read to court, Sahkira's mother said: 'I would like the person that killed my daughter to know that she has ruined the life of every single member of my family.

-'The voices were those of a group of females and, since it was not uncommon for the relative quiet of the area to be broken by such noise, most thought little of what they heard.
-However, that was soon to change.
+'She will be able to get on with her life when this is all behind her.

 You may also want to watch: